Find answers to frequently asked questions here. Still have questions? Contact us.

 - How do I activate my Access Wireless handset?

-- What should I do if I don't receive my minutes?
+- What should I do if I do not receive my monthly allotment?

 - When will I receive my Lifeline benefit each month?

-- What if I need additional service on my Access Wireless account?
+- What if I need to add additional talk, text, and data on my Access Wireless account?

 - How much does Access Wireless cost?